vippsas/vipps-developers/vipps-test-environment.md

 third parties, such as Payment Service Providers, EVRY, Nets, banks, etc.

 Functionality not available in MT (a non-exhaustive list):
 * Push alerts may be unstable.
-To see payment requests: Open Vipps and manuakly go to the "Send" page.
+To see payment requests: Open Vipps and manually go to the "Send" page.
 * Payment of invoices, both for Vipps Regninger and Vipps Faktura
 * Limited support for testing card statuses that require connections to Nets, etc
 * Limited support for looking up customer information in [KAR](https://www.bits.no/en/bank/konto-og-adresseringsregister-kar/), etc